 The IUHPFL realizes that guardians may consider the limited communication with their child(ren) overly strict.
 Other than the initial phone call* in the first few days after arrival, guardians will not be able to speak with their student.
 Once a week, students may communicate via e-mail — not Skype — for one hour.
 No other communication is permitted.

 This need for limited communication has arisen from 50 years experience and the realization that true immersion and the growth of a young person will be most beneficial with limited contact.
 Students can make the most of their once weekly hour by sending group e-mails to their loved ones and friends.
-If a true issue emerges, students will be able to discuss their concern with an instructor who will get in touch with the IUHPFL managing director.
+If a true issue emerges, students will be able to discuss their concern with an instructor who will get in touch with the IUHPFL Managing Director and Program Coordinator.

-In case of emergencies or urgent questions, guardians may contact the Program's Managing Director who carries a phone at all times and who can get in touch with the Program site, instructors and host families.
+In case of emergencies or urgent questions, guardians may contact the program's Managing Director who carries a phone at all times and who can get in touch with the program site, instructors and host families.
 Such phone calls should be limited to true emergencies.
-Communication guidelines are discussed in detail in the Pre-departure Handbook.
+Communication guidelines are discussed in detail in the Student Handbook.

 *If a student is unsuccessful reaching their guardian(s), they may try again at a different time.
 All students should have an opportunity to connect with home once.
 Students and guardians may want to agree on a pre-determined time before the student travels abroad.